Aesthetics aside, eucalyptus is more beneficial than you think.

 Eucalyptus in the shower is an oldie-but-goodie for upgrading your daily routine.
 The affordable spa-like treatment is easy, but there’s more to it than tossing a bundle of eucalyptus over the showerhead.
 For the ultimate self-care session, follow these tips to hang eucalyptus properly so you can ditch the tub, not the self-love.

-But first, what are the benefits of eucalyptus?
+But first, what are the benefits of eucalyptus in showers?

 There must be a reason why hanging eucalyptus in the shower is a well-known practice of self-care.
 It turns out that eucalyptus oil is a great form of aromatherapy.
 (Hence the shower for a steamy hit of its earthy scent.)
 A whiff of this minty and medicinal plant has been shown to reduce stress, clear sinuses, and even offer pain relief.